chili-chips-ba/openXC7-TetriSaraj/README.md

 When the logic of our game was fully worked out, we've switched to integration activities.
 Integration in this context is the merge of SW and HW track.

 Porting to the bare-metal RISC-V was a sizeable part of this integration and merging effort.
 To expedite the software iterations without having to rebuild the entire FPGA, we've developed a simple, robust and platform-agnostic own method for CPU program uploads <b>via UART</b>.
 That's a notable departure from the two typical approaches used in most other projects:
-  - 1) <b>via JTAG</b>, directly into internal FPGA BRAM:
+  - <b>via JTAG</b>, directly into internal FPGA BRAM:
-     >> Not possible due to lack of openXC7 support for BSCANE2 Xilinx component
+     > Not possible due to lack of openXC7 support for BSCANE2 Xilinx component
-  - 2) indirectly, into external <b>SPI Flash</b>, which CPU boot code then copies to on-chip BRAM
+  - indirectly, into external <b>SPI Flash</b>, which CPU boot code then copies to on-chip BRAM
-     >> Not possible with Basys3, due to shortsightedness of board designers, coupled with openXC7 lack of support for STARTUPE2 Xilinx component
+     > Not possible with Basys3, due to shortsightedness of board designers, coupled with openXC7 lack of support for STARTUPE2 Xilinx component

 The beauty of our CPU code download method is that it's fully portable across FPGA vendors and boards -- It's without inherent dependencies on the special, vendor-specific IP.

-Other than this terminal emulation of game logic, we opted out of logic simulation.
+Other than this terminal emulation of the Game Logic, we opted out of logic simulation.
 Even the hardware team found it more productive to validate the Video Controller directly on the board, using test patterns much simpler than the final game, which they wrote in 'C', indepedently from the software team.

-The hard-core digital design puritans may declare it as a bad practice, and may even bring Formal into the fray, which we counter with: <i>Welcome to the world of full field programmability!</i> Joking aside, it was the nature and low complexity of the problem at hand that allowed us to take this shortcut -- The CPU was already proven, through both dynamic and static methods, taken as-is from the libary, and our brand new Video Controller design was a straight datapath, without large inter-connected FSMs, and without significant exceptions.
+The hard-core digital design puritans may declare it as a bad practice, and may even bring Formal into the fray.
+We would counter them with: <i>Welcome to the world of full field programmability!</i> Joking aside, it was the nature and low complexity of the problem at hand that allowed us to take this shortcut -- The CPU was already proven, through both dynamic and static methods, taken as-is from the libary, and our brand new Video Controller design was a straight datapath, without large inter-connected FSMs, and without significant exceptions.

-**<h3> Game logic </h3>**
+**<h3> Game Logic </h3>**

 This section is about the algorithm basics, i.e. the logic of the game.
 It's worth emphasizing that this the heart of our app, and stays the same for both full-fledged PC and bare-metal RISC-V implementation.

-The other SW parts are: <b>Game controls</b>, <b>Timing</b> and <b>Rendering</b>.
+The other SW parts are: <b>Game Controls</b>, <b>Timing</b> and <b>Rendering</b>.
 They depened on the HW platform, and have to be adapted to it through porting process from PC host to embedded CPU.

-<i>Tetrominoes</i> are the essence of the Game logic element.
+<i>Tetrominoes</i> are the essence of the Game Logic element.
 They're illustrated in the figure below.
   ![image](https://github.com/chili-chips-ba/openXC7-TetriSaraj/assets/113244867/3f4bd9aa-19b2-46f8-92a8-beec3c671afe)

 There are 7 primary <i>tetromino</i> shapes.
 Including rotations, we get to 28 different shapes.
 However, to save memory, we store only the original shapes, using a 7x16 matrix of 1s and 0s, where 1s represent blocks, and 0s represent empty space.
 For example, let's take the 2nd <i>tetromino</i>, the squared one, and write it row-by-row from left to right: <br />
-       0, 0, 0, 0; <br />
+> 0, 0, 0, 0; <br />
-       0, 1, 1, 0; <br />
+> 0, 1, 1, 0; <br />
-       0, 1, 1, 0; <br />
+> 0, 1, 1, 0; <br />
-       0, 0, 0, 0; <br />
+> 0, 0, 0, 0; <br />

 This is clearly an array of 16 elements.
 Seven such arrays make the full primary <i>tetromino</i> set.
 The entire 40x30 playing field is stored in a similar array, for which we use "<i>field</i>" variable.

 So, how can this 7x16 primary <i>tetromino</i> matrix account for all 28x16 rotations?
 The answer is: <i>By using algorithmic smarts in lieu of the brute force</i>.
 For that, we have <i>rotate</i> function with 3 input arguments: <b>X</b> coordinate, <b>Y</b> coordinate, and <b>R</b>otation.
 This function returns the <b>I</b>ndex of the so-rotated block in the original piece.
 We should note that the X, Y coordinates take values from 0..3; R is {0, 90, 180, 270}; and returned Index is 0..15.
 Rotation is executed clockwise.